saurabhchoudhury/architecture-center/docs/guide/pillars.md

 ## Availability

 Availability is the proportion of time that the system is functional and working.
 It is usually measured as a percentage of uptime.
 Application errors, infrastructure problems, and system load can all reduce availability.

 A cloud application should have a service level objective (SLO) that clearly defines the expected availability, and how the availability is measured.
 When defining availability, look at the critical path.
-The web front-end might be able to service all of the client requests, but if every transaction fails because it can't connect to the database, the application is not available to users.
+The web front-end might be able to service client requests, but if every transaction fails because it can't connect to the database, the application is not available to users.

 Availability is often described in terms of "9s" &mdash; for example, "four 9s" means 99.99% uptime.
 The following table shows the potential cumulative downtime at different availability levels.